danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 Interestingly, as we can see this definition does not limit itself to the use of computers and this is important to bear in mind as we proceed to focus on our sample code.
 In the following two examples we explore rule-based programs that unfold some of these issues of autonomy, but as with previous ones we are interested in the wider implications.

 ## start()

 The first program is called *10 PRINT* based on one line of program code `10 PRINT CHR$(205.5+RND(1));: GOTO 10`, written in the BASIC programming language and executed on a Commodore 64 home computer.
 It generates an endless pattern on the screen.
 It is printed in the 1982 *Commodore 64 User's Guide* and later published on the web.
 This line of code has become an important example in the field of software studies to demonstrate the history and culture of creative computing.[^10print] *10 PRINT* in `p5.js` below is used to help us become familiar with rules and its creative potential to demonstrate some degree of autonomy within a system.

-The second program is *Langton's Ant* (1986), a two-dimensional universal Turing machine invented in 1986 by the computer scentist Christopher Langton who is considered to be one of the founders of field of Artificial life.
-The core difference with *10 PRINT* is the way that complex emergent behavior is generated with only a simple set of rules.
+The second program is *Langton's Ant* (1986), a two-dimensional universal Turing machine invented in 1986 by the computer scentist Christopher Langton who is considered to be one of the founders of field of Artificial life.[^Langton] The core difference with *10 PRINT* is the way that complex emergent behavior is generated with only a simple set of rules.

 ## Exercise in class (10 PRINT)